 The Education (Scotland) Act, 1976 outlines the leaving arrangements for pupils.
 In practical terms, children who attain the age of 16 years on or between 1st March and 30th September may leave school on 31st May or at any time after that date and children who attain the age of 16 years on or between 1st October and the last day of February may leave school on the first day of the Christmas holidays or at any time after that date.
-Pupils must complete a Leaving Form and return all school books and property before they finally leave school.
+Pupils must complete a Leaving Form and return their iPad, charger and any school books before they finally leave school.